 Follow these golden rules of adding text to images to give your graphics their best shot at communicating and spreading your message.

 1. Legibility is king.

 We probably didn’t need to tell you that people should be able to read your graphic easily, but it bears repeating: Readability is the single most important goal of your graphic.
 Color, size, text box shapes, spacing, and background all influence readability, but you don’t need to be a designer to land on a pleasing combination.
-Easily tweak each of these elements in Adobe Spark by tapping through pre-loaded fonts, shapes, alignments, and spacing options.
+Easily tweak each of these elements in Adobe Express by tapping through pre-loaded fonts, shapes, alignments, and spacing options.
 The following tips will help you know what to look for in order to make pleasing graphics, but whenever possible run it by someone who is not familiar with the copy.
 You know the content well so it’s harder to judge readability.